 Load this model and save it in your working directory as

-wind speeds lower than 10 m/s and it is running at a super-synchronous
+than 10 m/s and it is running at a super-synchronous speed for higher

-speed for higher wind speeds.
-The turbine mechanical power as function
+wind speeds.
+The turbine mechanical power as function of turbine speed

-The DFIG is controlled to follow the ABCD curve in Turbine Data Menu and the Turbine Power Characteristics.
+The DFIG is controlled to follow the ABCD curve in Turbine Power Characteristics.
 Turbine speed optimization is obtained between point B and point C on this curve.

 The wind turbine model is a phasor model that allows transient stability type studies with long simulation times.
 In this case study, the system is observed during 50 s.
 The 6-wind-turbine farm is simulated by a single wind-turbine block by multiplying the following three parameters by six, as follows: